-On May 9, 2012, the Compensation Committee granted restricted stock units to certain executive officers, including Messrs.
-Lombardi, Connors, Parkinson, and Cowley, and additional employees of the Company.
+On May 14, 2013, the Compensation Committee granted restricted stock units to the executive officers, including Messrs.
+Mannelly, Lombardi, Connors, Parkinson and Cowley, and additional employees of the Company.
 These grants vest three years after the date of grant.
-On August 6, 2012, the Compensation Committee granted restricted stock units to Mr. Mannelly that vest three years after the date of grant.
-Based on the original equity award granted to Mr. Mannelly upon the commencement of his employment with the Company, he does not normally participate in the annual equity awards given to other executive officers of the Company.
+On May 14, 2013, Messrs.
+Lombardi, Connors and Cowley also received a grant of restricted stock units that vest in three equal installments beginning on the first anniversary of the date of grant for outstanding performance during the year.